 My opinion: there should be a legal method of outlawing mandated segregation without mandating integration of any sort.
 But, doing that would required a politically educated populace, rather than a politically-indoctrinated, emotionally-charged one ready to scream RACIST!!! at the drop of a hat.

-Besides, I think we’re almost to the point were certain types of separation will occur again.
+Besides, I think we’re almost to the point where certain types of separation will occur again.
 Let’s pray that these will be as painless as possible.

 Juliette Akinyi Ochieng blogs at baldilocks.
 Her first novel, Tale of the Tigers: Love is Not a Game, was published in 2009; the second edition in 2012.
 Her new novel, Arlen’s Harem, is due in 2014.
 Help her fund it and help keep her blog alive!